adr/adr.github.io/index.md

 - [DecisionCapture](https://schubmat.github.io/DecisionCapture/): Templates for agile projects and explanation of the ADR universe, with [example](https://github.com/schubmat/DecisionCapture/blob/master/samples/samples_merged/samples_simpleTemplate_secondSprint.md).
 - cards42 has adopted the Y-statement template in its German [ADR card](https://cards42.org#adr); the English version is similar, but adds state information.
 - The [template](http://www.iso-architecture.org/42010/templates/) for [ISO/IEC/IEEE 42010:2011](https://en.wikipedia.org/wiki/ISO/IEC_42010), the international standard for architecture descriptions of systems and software, suggests nine information items for ADRs its Appendix A. It also identifies areas to consider when identifying key decisions.

-## Suggested ADR Template

-Ensure that anatomy of every ADR record is consistent.
-Below is a suggested template:

-- Title: A concise noun phrase that encapsulates the architecture decision.
-- Metadata: Name of the author, date this ADR was approved, name of the approver.
-- Status: Indicate the current status of the ADR: proposed, accepted, or superseded.
-If this ADR is superseded by a more recent one, please reference the newer ADR for further details.
-- Context: This section outlines the problem at hand and the necessity for an architectural decision.
-It should also enumerate alternative options considered during the decision-making process.
-- Decision: Detail the chosen solution along with all justifications and significant trade-offs associated with this decision.
-- Consequences: Describe the implications and context following the implementation of the new decision.

 ## Good ADRs (and how to get to them)